JonathanBenz/Procedural-Terrain-OpenGL-Demo/README.md

 **Description:**
 My entry for the [Acerola 2025 Dirtjam](https://itch.io/jam/acerola-dirt-jam) — a procedural terrain demo built in Modern Core OpenGL using C++14 over the span of two weeks.

+**Controls:**
+Move around with WASD, look around by using the mouse.

 ---

 ## Features